 La Sportiva Ultra Raptor II Review

 My La Sportiva Ultra Raptor II review is based on a series of hikes in the low-cut Ultra Raptor II (non-waterproof).
 Once La Sportiva offered them in a wide size, I purchased a pair for my personal use.
-Since the Ultra Raptor is best suited for mountainous terrain, my test hikes included sections of Pennsylvania's rockiest trails, such as the Standing Stone Trail and Mid-State Trail, some off-trail scrambling, and a backpacking trip to Dolly Sods, West Virginia.
-These hikes helped me evaluate the shoe's support, weight, fit, comfort, weather proofing, traction, and value.
+Since the Ultra Raptor is best suited for mountainous terrain, my test hikes included sections of Pennsylvania's rockiest trails, such as the Standing Stone Trail and Mid-State Trail, some off-trail scrambling at Shingletown Gap, and a backpacking trip to Dolly Sods, West Virginia.
+These hikes helped me evaluate the Raptor's support, weight, fit, comfort, weather proofing, traction, and value.

 Support

 Ultra Raptors' "mountain running" build takes some heat off my feet and adds some ankle stability.
 They have moderately stiff soles with a little flex at the foot's natural flex point—what I look for in a hiking shoe—and good torsional rigidity.
 I normally don't backpack in trail runners.
 However, my feet felt supported enough on an overnight backpacking trip to Dolly Sods, WV.
 They felt fatigued earlier than they would have in a backpacking boot.
 Still, there was enough support for me to carry a moderate pack comfortably across moderate terrain.
-Overall, the Ultra Raptor is most supportive trail runner that I've reviewed.
+Overall, the Ultra Raptor is most supportive trail runner that I've reviewed (along with the Brooks Cascadia and LOWA Fortux).
+It's fair for Sportiva to call it a "hiking shoe."

 Weight